rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/istio-setup-guide/set-up-istio-gateway.md

 ---
 title: 4.
 Set up the Istio Gateway
-weight: 5
-aliases:
-  - /rancher/v2.5/en/istio/setup/gateway
-  - /rancher/v2.5/en/istio/v2.5/setup/gateway
-  - /rancher/v2.x/en/istio/v2.5/setup/gateway/
 ---

 The gateway to each cluster can have its own port or load balancer, which is unrelated to a service mesh.
 By default, each Rancher-provisioned cluster has one NGINX ingress controller allowing traffic into the cluster.

 You can use the Nginx Ingress controller with or without Istio installed.
 If this is the only gateway to your cluster, Istio will be able to route traffic from service to service, but Istio will not be able to receive traffic from outside the cluster.